dadagama/angular-webpack/README.md

-# angular-webpack
+# angular-webpack-jwt
-AngularJS 1.x and Webpack together for starting new projects
+AngularJS 1.5.x and Webpack 1.12.x Boilerplate project with JWT out of the box